3starblaze/cellular-automata/CONTRIBUTING.md

 # Tools used
 Right now we use `black` and `pytest`.
 To push a change, code needs to be formatted according to `black` and all tests should pass.

+# Project status
+Current things can be seen in "Issues" and "Pull Requests" and the [Main](https://github.com/3starblaze/cellular-automata/projects/2) project board, which includes features that are planned to be included soon.